 How to Issue a Boil Water Notice to Customers of a Noncommunity PWS

 These instructions apply to you if you own or operate a noncommunity public water system—for example, the water system at a camp, prison, school, or similar facility.
-When necessary to tell your customers to boil water before using it for drinking, food preparation, or washing, you must:
+When you must tell your customers to boil water before using it for drinking, food preparation, or washing:

-- Using the appropriate mandatory language, prepare a boil water notice in English and, if necessary, Spanish [30 TAC Subsection 290.47(e)].
+- Using the appropriate mandatory language, prepare a boil water notice in English and, if necessary, Spanish.